ramofabian/aws-bootcamp-cruddur-2023/journal/week0.md

         <td>Data access</td>
     </tr>
 </table>
-The Iron triangle is a model that should be taken in account to manage the project correctly, it helps to keep the balance and carry on the proyect by undrestanding the strengs and willness of the project.
-The triagle is based on 3 pilars: scope, cost and time.
+The Iron triangle is a model that should be taken in account to manage the project correctly, it helps to keep the balance and carry on the project by understanding the strengths and weaknesses of the project.
+The triangle is based on 3 pillars: scope, cost and time.
 <p align="center"><img src="assets/week0/iron_triangle.png" width="350" alt="accessibility text"></p>

-* Scope: Comprehence the features and funtionality (example.new service).
+* Scope: Comprehends the features and functionality (Example: new service).
-* Cost: Comprehence the budget and resource. (example. how much does it cost? and there is the enough resources?).
+* Cost: Comprehends the budget and resource.
+(Example: how much does it cost? and there is the enough resources?).
-* Time: Comprehence the Schdule. (example: how long it will take based on complxity of the tasks, budget and resources?).
+* Time: Comprehends the Schedule.
+(Example: how long it will take based on complexity of the tasks, budget and resources?).

-With the help of this diagram, we can unserstand the efect will have any action taken during the project and how it can be mitigated.
+With the help of this diagram, we can understand the effect will have any action taken during the project and how it can be mitigated.

 #### C4 Model
-It's a model used to create set of architecture diagramas at work by using the 4C's: System context diagrams, Container diagrams,  Component diagrams and Code.
-Each of them is a different draw that brings different description levels of the achitecture to buid.
+It's a model used to create set of architecture diagrams at work by using the 4C's: System context diagrams, Container diagrams,  Component diagrams and Code.
+Each of them is a different draw that brings different description levels of the architecture to build.
-* System context diagrams :arrow_right: It provides the overal system context where there are reactangles and others types of shapes which represents each element of the architecture and their interaction (without going into the detail because the goal to achieve is non technical people can understand your idea)
+* System context diagrams :arrow_right: It provides the overall system context where there are rectangles and other types of shapes which represents each element of the architecture and their interaction (without going into the detail because the goal to achieve is non-technical people can understand your idea)
-* Container diagram :arrow_right: It contains the individual service or application by providing high level of tecnology information based on the diagrams (example: protocols, databases, API, micro services, etc).
-The target in this diagram are developers and software architecters withing or out the team.
+* Container diagram :arrow_right: It contains the individual service or application by providing high level of technology information based on the diagrams (example: protocols, databases, API, micro services, etc).
+The target in this diagram are developers and software architecture withing or out the team.
 * Component diagram :arrow_right: This diagram describes with more detail the information placed in container diagram, it will show the components that made the container up.
-The target udience are developers and software architects.
+The target audience are developers and software architects.
 * Code :arrow_right: The detailed information of each component and how implement it, its the information that will be find here.
-Usually UML diagrams are builded here do describe the information.
+Usually UML diagrams are built here do describe the information.

 #### Cloud architecture
 * A good architecture of a cloud should have:
     * Clear vocabulary :arrow_right: Understand customer needs.
     * The requirements should be measurable.
-    * The objective should be verfible.
+    * The objective should be verifiable.
-    * The requirements should be monitoreable.
+    * The requirements should be monitorable.
-    * Clear undertanding about what can be truncable or feastable.
+    * Clear understanding about what can be truncated or viable.
     * Address risk, assumptions and constrains.
 * Dising phases:
-    * Conceptual desing :arrow_right: first idea.
+    * Conceptual design :arrow_right: first idea.
-    * Logical desing :arrow_right: General information.
+    * Logical design :arrow_right: General information.
-    * Physical desing  :arrow_right: Actual desing with real inforamtion.
+    * Physical design   :arrow_right: Actual design with real information.
 * Tips from RRACs:
     * Ask dummy questions :arrow_right: This is to have the clearest view as possible.
     * Play be the packet :arrow_right: Recreating the possible scenarios will allow the designer reduce the range of failures in the future.
     * Document everything :arrow_right: Don't miss anything.
 * TOGAF:
     * Framework for cloud architecture.
-    * It maches within AWS services.
+    * It matches within AWS services.
-    * It brings the vocabulary to work as cloud achitector.
+    * It brings the vocabulary to work as cloud architect.
-    * The most populat framework for EA.
+    * The most popular framework for EA.
 * [Course diagram](https://lucid.app/lucidchart/6f80cd2d-7d18-4731-aadc-bdda9773c092/edit?invitationId=inv_c648fee2-f691-443d-8602-7e959b41a18d&page=u~1sbYNXU9q3#)

 ### Watched Chirag's Week 0 - Spend Considerations